bosch-aisecurity-aishield/watchtower/README.md

 For using AIShield Watchtower, clone Watchtower repo.
 Install prerequisites and scan your notebooks and AI/ML models.
 Some starting sample test files are available within the Watchtower repo.

----

 ### Prerequisites

 - For  running Watchtower in CLI or UI version, python3 and pip should be installed in the host system.
 - For running UI-Docker version, docker and docker-compose should be installed in the host system.
 > ⚠️ **Warning:**
-> As a security precaution when using the webapp or the Docker version, it is recommended to scan unknown/untrusted artifacts in a an isolated network / isoldated Docker container.
+> As a security precaution when using the webapp or the Docker version, it is recommended to scan unknown/untrusted artifacts in a an isolated sandbox environment (network/docker/compute etc).

 Cloning Watchtower repo